 In 2011, an enclosed trial started in Devon.
 You can't visit the project itself without a formal invitation, but you can see them along the Rive Otter, after Devon Wildlife Trust successfully argued for England’s first wild beaver trial when five wild beavers of unknown origin were discovered on the River Otter in 2015.
 The Government's original plan was to capture the animals and rehome them, but the animals are now being monitored over a five year period, after which a final decision will made on their future.
 We certainly hope it will be a rosy one.
 There is good public access along the River Otter, with evidence of the beavers’ presence along the 12 mile stretch from Budleigh Salterton to Honiton.

 In Kent, beavers have been present at Ham Fen since 2001.
 Although the reserve is not open to the public, you can make an appointment for a group visit, and Kent Wildlife Trust runs regular guided walks, giving the opportunity to see these water engineers at work.
 Keep an eye out on their events page for Beaver Evening dates.

 Beavers haven't made it to Wales yet, but The Welsh Wildlife Trusts are leading the Welsh Beaver Project.
-They are currently investigating the feasibility of releasing beavers at two sites in mid Wales, and we eagerly await the return of beavers to Wales.
+They are currently investigating the feasibility of releasing beavers into the country, and we eagerly await the return of beavers to Wales.

 What to look out for